There are many factors to consider when the pharmacist determines how many cycles to dispense.

 Prescriptions authorized by your family physician are valid here also

-You should make sure we have received the fax, and are able to fill it.
+You should make sure we have received the prescription, and are able to fill it.
 It's helpful if your physician puts your student ID number and birth date on the prescription.

-There are many factors that affect how long it takes your doctor to phone or fax us your prescription:
+There are many factors that affect how long it takes your doctor to phone, fax or electronically send us your prescription:

 Please allow at least 24 hours from the time you talked to you doctor before calling to check on your prescription, unless it's an emergency.

 We can call your provider for refills, but please allow 24 hours.
 Sometimes your provider will not authorize refills without speaking to the patient; it may be faster for the patient to call directly.

 Some antibiotics can decrease the effectiveness of oral contraceptives.
 Please discuss this with your provider or pharmacist.
 If they feel there may be a decrease in effectiveness, use some other form of back up protection while on the antibiotic and for the remainder of the cycle.

 The last line on your most recent prescription label tells you how many refills remain on your prescription to be filled by a certain date.
 A prescription is good for one year from the date it is written.
 A controlled drug is good for six months from the date it is written.

 Refills must be phoned in via our automated system by calling (315) 443-5691 (option 1) or order online by clicking here.
 Please allow 24 hours for prescription refills.